okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ###### Profile Update Setting object

-Okta updates a user's attributes in the application when the app is assigned.
-Future changes made to the Okta user's profile automatically overwrite the corresponding attribute value in the application
+Okta updates a user's attributes in the application when the application is assigned.
+Future changes made to the Okta user's profile automatically overwrite the corresponding attribute value in the application.

 | Property         | Description                                                  | DataType                                                                    | Nullable | Unique | Readonly | Default |
 | ---------------- | ------------------------------------------------------------ | --------------------------------------------------------------------------- | -------- | ------ | -------- | --------- |